 Kivotos Mykonos.
 Owned by a family with a longtime interest in the arts, it displays luxurious eclectic facilities and treats its guests to a plethora of premium services and amenities.
 Rooms and suites, an incredible villa with a private pool and a secluded beach area, two swimming pools with open-air jacuzzis, a spa, a state-of-the-art fitness center, a private beach, restaurants and bars, an art gallery, a boutique, a hair salon, a scenic chapel within its premises, and a private yacht anchored in Ornos bay are among the options.
 Celebrities like Jean-Paul Gaultier, Karolina Kurkova, Calvin Klein, Shakira and her husband Gerard Piqué, Prince Albert II of Monaco, John Legend, and Heidi Klum have stayed at the hotel.

 Mykonos Theoxenia.
 Listed as a UNESCO and Greek national treasure, the hotel was originally designed and constructed in 1960 by the acclaimed architect Aris Constantinides, who drew on the purity of traditional Cycladic architecture and stone craftsmanship for his inspiration.
 In 2003, the hotel underwent an elegant refurbishment by a team of hospitality experts and interior designers, who preserved the historic character of its structure while infusing the décor with retro accents from the fashionable 60s.
-Today, it offers you 5-star hospitality right on the seafront, in the famous Little Venice neighborhood of Mykonos Town (Chora), near the iconic windmills.
-With 50 colorful rooms, landscaped gardens, fresh-water swimming pool & jacuzzi, sleek sunbeds and pergolas, fine dining, and upscale spa treatments, it is an iconic hotel of superb aesthetics.
+Its latest renovation in 2022 represents the archetypical Cycladic minimalism that feels timeless.
+It offers 5-star hospitality right on the seafront, in the famous Little Venice neighborhood of Mykonos Town (Chora), near the iconic windmills.
+With 50 rooms in neutral hues, landscaped gardens, fresh-water swimming pool & jacuzzi, sleek sunbeds and pergolas, fine dining, and upscale spa treatments, it is an iconic hotel of superb aesthetics.